ashattefeduni/2019algorithms/README.md

 Spend around 25 minutes working on your solution before moving on to Activity 2.

+If you get stuck, hover your mouse over the box below for a hint:
+>!
+Try working backwards.
+You want the other player to have the choice of only 1 pin.
+How can you force this to happen?

 ### 2. Generalising the Algorithm

 Hopefully you managed to find a strategy to win every time with 21 pins, but what if we start the game using a different number of pins?
 Does your algorithm still guarantee you the win?